Helpful Tips for a First Time Renter

 1)Realise from the beginning that it shouldn’t be something that happens overnight.
 The rental market changes constantly…… Some months there will be a lot of properties available to view, other months next to none.
 You will be signing a fixed term tenancy and therefore you will need to stay in the property until that lease runs out.
 Is the property what you really want?
 Is there adequate heating?
 Is the neighbourhood right for you?
 Where are the closest shops?
 What garden maintenance are you expected undertake?
 Don’t rush into the first property you see or you may end up regretting it.

 2)You will require plenty of money up front.
-Almost all Landlords in New Zealand require and upfront payment of 4 weeks rent in bond; 1 weeks rent in advance and a week’s rent plus GST as a letting fee.
+Almost all Landlords in New Zealand require and upfront payment of 4 weeks rent in bond and a weeks rent in advance.
 You will get the bond back if your return the property in the state that it was given to you- but not until the end of your tenancy.
 Make sure you have this money ready and waiting before you start looking for your new home to avoid disappointment.

 3) Be prepared to sell yourself.
 There may be several people applying for the same property- so what makes you better than the others?
 Especially when you don’t have a rental history.
 Make sure that you and your car turn up looking neat and tidy, property agents often seem nice waking you out to your car- but trust me they are checking it out to see what state it is in.
 When possible turn up with a completed application forms and copies of your ID.